 This adjustable-temperature soldering iron is a great tool for when you don’t want to break the bank but need a reliable iron to get the job done.
 Operating at 60W and 110V, this soldering iron can be adjusted to five different temperatures: 280°C, 330°C, 380°C, 430°C and 480°C. This iron is very easy to use and features an on/off switch, allowing you to keep it plugged in on your workbench stand for quick access.

 Each adjustable-temperature soldering iron is equipped with a 130cm (~51") power cord that is terminated with a North American standard type B plug.
-Additionally, the soldering tip can be replaced with Hakko brand tips to give your new iron plenty of different options!
+Additionally, the soldering tip can be replaced by simply unscrewing the metal cylinder (while COOL) to give your new iron plenty of different options!

 This skill defines how difficult the soldering is on a particular product.
 It might be a couple simple solder joints, or require special reflow tools.